U.S. Colleges That Offer Organic Agricultural Programs

 The Department of Agricultural Economics and Rural Sociology is a smaller program offering numerous agricultural-minded educational opportunities.
 The department mission surrounds economic and social issues related to agriculture, natural resources, and rural communities.

 Special extension programs range from community development to risk management and marketing.
-Multiple undergrad course topics are available, such as farm and agribusiness management, ag pricing, rural policy, natural resource appraisal, sustainable agriculture and much more.
+Undergrad course topics include farm and agribusiness management, agricultural pricing, rural policy, natural resource appraisal, and sustainable agriculture.

-The Plant and Earth Science Department in River Falls offer six different majors and various minors, including unique interdisciplinary opportunities.
-Opportunities include topics such as geology to environmental science, conservation, horticulture, community planning, soil science and more.
+The Plant and Earth Science Department in River Falls offers six different majors and various minors, including unique interdisciplinary opportunities.